har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 malicious page.
 On a normal setup, this is where I say, "DON'T CLICK THE LINK!"
 Since this guide is in a virtual machine, we can follow the link without too much fear about the main system suffering.

-*(As a note, virtual machines are not necessarily secure for tasks like this.
-There are well-known ways to detect and exploit a VM.
-This is why the VM will be deleted afterward.)*

 At this point, copy and paste the URLs into a text editor (like notepad), log out of Facebook, and clear the browser's cache.
 This browser